stavroulapap/dockerDBService/README.md

 > ```bash
 >docker rm $(docker ps -aq)
 >```
--Run the following command to make sure there are no active containers:
+- Run the following command to make sure there are no active containers:
 > ```bash
 >docker ps
 >```